-hence the \assum{item:A2} in \cref{thm:CLT-shape} is satisfied.
+which ensures that \assum{item:A2} in \cref{thm:CLT-shape} holds.
 The example of staircase Young diagrams and the rate of convergence of their transition measures $\mu_{\omega_n}$ to the limit $\mu_{\Omega}$ were studied in more detail in the recent work of \sniady \cite{Sniady2024modulus}.

 Since the second derivative $\Omega''$ is a Schwartz distribution which can be identified with a very simple measure supported in $\pm \sqrt{2}$, a straightforward calculation based on \eqref{eq:transition-general} shows that the corresponding Cauchy transform is given by